ytmytm/c64-beamracer-subleq/README.md

 It turns out that such machines are Turing Complete: using this single instruction we can define all operations needed for general computing.

-Since BeamRacer can execute programs written for SUBLEQ CPu I have proven that VASYL's ISA is also Turing Complete.
+Since BeamRacer can execute programs written for SUBLEQ CPU I have proven that VASYL's ISA is also Turing Complete.
 This was not at all evident for me when I first started thinking about this project.

 There is a very nice introduction to SUBLEQ on [esolangs.org](https://esolangs.org/wiki/Subleq).